ryanmaugv1/Tachyon/documentation/lexical_analyser.md

     # Identify all aithmetic operations in source code
     elif word in "*-/+%": tokens.append("[OPERATOR " + word + "]")

-The only operators tachus has for the moment is:
+The only operators tachyon has for the moment is:

 - `*` multiplication
 - `-` subtractions